 The word "country" would not normally be capitalized, but we would have to write China with a capital "C" because it is the name of a specific country.

-The word "state", while not normally capitalized, would be written with a capital if it is in the name of an organization, such as The State Board of Education.
+The word "state," while not normally capitalized, would be written with a capital if it was in the name of an organization, such as The State Board of Education.

 Here are some examples: